Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Impressions, or the number of people who see your ads, can provide insight into how well your ads are working to get eyeballs on your products.
 This can fluctuate significantly based on season or trends—for example, Prime Day is a popular event that sees many impressions skyrocket along with the surge of customers.

-What is the average Amazon seller's daily spend?
+What is the Average Amazon Seller's Daily Spend?

 Ad spend can make a huge difference in attracting customers to your product pages, but if the cost to advertise on Amazon is too high per click, per conversion, or even per day, you may be harming your bottom line more than you realize.